tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 technologies, relationships, etc).

 [Zettelkasten.de](https://www.zettelkasten.de) is undoubtedly the most precious resource for that.
-Christian and Sascha [communicate the topic with such excellence](https://zettelkasten.de/introduction/), and the forum there is also full of great discussion and attitudes.
+Christian and Sascha communicate the topic with such excellence, and the forum there is also full of great discussion and attitudes.

+This [introduction to the Zettelkasten method](https://zettelkasten.de/introduction/) is a great jumping in point.

 ## A brief review of other systems in the wilderness